openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

 either as something specific to secrets or some very general text/YAML substitution mechanism.

-There would still be a pod vs. secret creation race.
+The pod vs. secret creation race would not require application changes, because the Kubelet delays creation of containers if the corresponding secrets don’t exist.

 Setting up a StatefulSet so that pods can’t impersonate each other would no longer require admins to manually use init containers;